qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 The processing framework can be extended using additional applications.
 Currently, SAGA, GRASS, OTB (Orfeo Toolbox) and R are supported, along with some other command-line applications that provide spatial data analysis functionalities.
-Algorithms relying on an external application are managed by their own algorithm provider.
+Algorithms relying on an external applications are managed by their own algorithm provider.

 This section will show you how to configure the processing framework to include these additional